A deeper look at perceptual inference

-In this post we will take a deeper look at how, according to the active inference theory, an organism interprets what it observes without yet taking any action to change the world.
+In this post we will take a deeper look at how, according to the active inference theory, an organism assigns probabilities to its mental states about the world while observing it passively (without taking any action to change the world).
 This is called perceptual inference.

-The simple example in the previous post showed how the human brain could according to AIF turn an observation into a prediction about what it observes (state) using its generative model and Bayes’ theorem.
-Since there were only two interesting states in the garden scenario, a frog and a lizard, it was possible to calculate the posteriori probability distribution for the prediction as a closed-form expression.
-In the real world there are too many possible states for the brain to be able to calculate it’s predictions analytically.
+The simple example in the previous post showed how the human brain could according to AIF turn an observation into a probability over mental states representing what it observes using its generative model and Bayes’ theorem.
+Since there were only two interesting things in the garden scenario, a frog and a lizard, it was possible to calculate the posteriori probability distribution for the mental state as a closed-form expression (a “frog” with 73% probability).
+In real life there are too many possible mental states for the brain to be able to calculate the probabilities analytically.

 This post describes how, according to active inference framework (AIF), an organism may get around the messy intractability of reality.